ericstrobl/PCp/README.md

 # The Files

-- PC_with_pval.m is the main function.
+- PC_with_pval.m is the ``main'' main function.

-- See pcp_demo.m for a demo
+- See pcp_demo.m for a demo.
+Also demonstrates how to return p-values for the skeleton, if you don't want to infer causal directions.

 - Includes 5 example DAGs